jameshfisher/jameshfisher.com/_posts/2017-07-30-dns-public-key.md

 ---
 title: How to cut out the CA middleman
 tags: []
+summary: >-
+  Eliminate Certificate Authorities by storing the public key for a domain directly in the DNS, allowing browsers to verify the identity of a server without relying on a third-party CA.
 ---

 SSL certificates work on trust: end users trust their browsers, and browsers trust "certificate authorities" (CAs) like Gandi.
 But the chain goes one step further: the CA trusts DNS.
 When you buy an SSL certificate for `foo.com` from a CA like Gandi, Gandi verifies that you `foo.com` by challenging you to modify the DNS for that domain.
 The ultimate trusted authority is not the CA; it is the Domain Name System.